Grant Dawson: Ultimate Fighting Championship

-Dawson made his UFC debut on March 9, 2019, at UFC Fight Night: Lewis vs. dos Santos against Julian Erosa.
+Dawson made his UFC debut on March 9, 2019, at UFC Fight Night 146 against Julian Erosa.
 He won the fight via unanimous decision.

-His next fight came on May 18, 2019, at UFC Fight Night: dos Anjos vs. Lee against Michael Trizano.
+His next fight came on May 18, 2019, at UFC Fight Night 152 against Michael Trizano.
 He won the fight via a rear-naked choke in round two.
 This win earned him the Performance of the Night award.

 Dawson was scheduled to meet Chas Skelly on January 18, 2020, at UFC 246.
 However, Dawson was flagged by USADA the second times where the initial flagging was in November 2017 for a residual metabolite of the steroid Turinabol which it was subsequent cleared by USDADA for not able to determine when Dawson had ingested the banned substance, and that resulted in the Nevada State Athletic Commission (NSAC) pulling bout from UFC 246.
 The subsequent finding from USADA found no evidence of performance enhancement of a re-ingestion of a banned drug.
 However, NSAC would revisit the matter in July, 2020 to determine to issue Nevada fighter licence Dawson and Dawson would have to undergo testing twice a month.
-The bout was rescheduled on February 29, 2020, at UFC Fight Night: Benavidez vs. Figueiredo at Norfolk, Virginia.
+The bout was rescheduled on February 29, 2020, at UFC Fight Night 169 at Norfolk, Virginia.
 On February 7, 2020, it was reported that Skelly was injured during one of his training session and was forced to withdraw from the event, and he was replaced by promotional newcomer Darrick Minner.
 At the weigh-ins, Dawson also failed to make weight, coming in at 149.5 pounds, 3.5 pounds over the featherweight non-title limit of 146 pounds.
 He was fined 30% of his fight purse, which went to Minner and the bout proceeded at a catchweight.
 Dawson won the fight via a submission in round two.

-Dawson faced Nad Narimani on July 19, 2020, at UFC Fight Night: Figueiredo vs. Benavidez 2.
+Dawson faced Nad Narimani on July 19, 2020, at UFC Fight Night 172.
 He won the fight via unanimous decision.

 Dawson faced Leonardo Santos on March 20, 2021, at UFC on ESPN 21.
 He won the fight via knockout in round three.
 This win earned him the Performance of the Night award.